 3 tablespoons butter

 1. Boil pasta according to package instructions and set aside.
 Reserve 1/2 cup of pasta water in a measuring cup for later.
 Remove shrimp from packaging, rinse and set aside.

 2. Beat egg whites until mildly frothy in a bowl.
 Place breadcrumbs in another bowl and season with onion powder, paprika, salt and pepper.
 Dip each shrimp into egg whites and then into breadcrumbs.

-3. Add 1/4 cup oil to a large saute pan and place over medium heat.
+3. Add 1/4 cup oil to a large sauté pan and place over medium heat.
 Allow a couple of minutes for oil to heat, before adding shrimp to pan.
 Sear shrimp for 2 minutes on each side.
-Remove shrimp from pan and in same pan, add 3 tablespoons butter, white wine and juice of half a lemon and continue to cook over medium heat.
+Remove shrimp from pan and add 3 tablespoons butter, white wine and juice of half a lemon and continue to cook over medium heat.

 4. Let sauce cook for 1 minute and add capers and red pepper flakes.
 Stir mixture together and let sauce cook for 2 minutes.
 Add pasta to sauce and toss together with tongs to coat pasta.

-5. Add shrimp to pasta in the pan and add 1/2 cup pasta water.
+5. Add shrimp to pasta in pan and add 1/2 cup pasta water.
 Continue cooking for 2 minutes, until sauce reduces slightly, about 3 minutes.
-Serve pasta with 6 shrimp per plate and top with fresh basil.
+Serve pasta with 4-6 shrimp per plate and top with fresh basil.
 Enjoy!